AYanchev01/Competitive-Programming-System/README.md

+# Competitive Programming System
- ~ A web-based platform for automatic grading of competitive programming problems. ~
+ - A web-based platform for automatic grading of competitive programming problems.
+ - Uni project for practicing Python and Flask

 ---
 ## Getting Started